forest-fire/vuex-plugin-firemodel/docs/configuration/index.md

 }
 ```

-The details of this configuration will be explored in the following two sections:
+The details of this configuration will be explored in the following three sections:

+1. **DB Configuration** - you must provide the normal Firebase client configuration so this plugin can connect to the database for you (alternatively you can provide config for a "mock database" ... more on that later)
-- **Core Services** - there are some opt-in/out services that you get out of the box like `connect` and `useAuth`.
+2. **Core Services** - there are core services that you get out of the box which you can opt-in/out of.
-- **Lifecycle Hooks** - certain application lifecycle events are predictable and this plug-in makes it easy to take actions whenever these events are fired (all of the config under `lifecycle`) relates to that.
+3. **Lifecycle Hooks** - certain application lifecycle events are predictable and this plug-in makes it easy to take actions whenever these events are fired (all of the config under `lifecycle`) relates to that.

+### Correct `IRootState` typings

-But before we move into these two sections let's look at some key _typings_ that will help you configure correctly:
+But before we move into these sections let's look at some key _typings_ that will help you configure correctly:

 - `IFiremodelConfig<T>` - your configuration is fully typed and beyond just a "signature", it also includes comments: